Dealing with complaints against your business

 - tell the customer what will happen next.

-When you find a solution, tell the customer and check they are happy with the resolution.
+- When you find a solution, check the customer is happy with the approach.

-Tell the customer how you will stop the problem from happening again.
+- Tell the customer how you will stop the problem happening again.

 If you cannot successfully resolve a complaint yourself, you have other options.

 Mediation is a way to settle a dispute without taking legal action.
-It lets you and the other party meet with two neutral mediators who will help you discuss the dispute.
+It lets you and the other party meet with 2 neutral mediators who will help you discuss the dispute.